 Limina: A Journal of Historical and Cultural Studies is a peer-reviewed academic journal published at the University of Western Australia since 1995.
-The 12th Annual Limina Conference will be held on 28 July 2017 at The University of Western Australia.
+The 12th Annual Limina Conference will be held on 27 and 28 July 2017 at The University of Western Australia.

 Each presenter will have twenty minutes in which to present their paper followed immediately by ten minutes discussion time.